PoisotLab/ms_svd_networks/manuscript.md

 # Introduction

-Ecologists have turned to ecological networks as a mathematical formalism to embrace the complexity of ecological communities [@Bascompte2007PlaMut].
-Indeed, analysing ecological systems as networks has highlighted how their structure ties into ecological properties and processes [@Proulx2005NetThi;
-@Poulin2010NetAna], and there has been an explosion of measures that purport to capture elements of network structure that relate to the ecology of the system they describe [@Delmas2018AnaEco].
-Complexity has often been a concept of interest in ecological network studies, because it has strong ties to stability [@Landi2018ComSta], either as a function of species persistence or as a function of the numerical stability of the network seen as a dynamical system.
-As such, many authors have looked for clues, in the network structure, as to why the networks do not collapse [@Borrelli2015SelIns; @Staniczenko2013GhoNes;
+Ecologists have turned to network theory because it offers a powerful mathematical formalism to embrace the complexity of ecological communities [@Bascompte2007PlaMut].
+Indeed, analysing ecological systems as networks highlighted how their structure ties into ecological properties and processes [@Proulx2005NetThi; @Poulin2010NetAna], and there has been a subsequent explosion of measures that purport to capture elements of network structure, to be related to the ecology of the system they describe [@Delmas2018AnaEco].
+Since the early days of network ecology, ecological networks have been called "complex".
+This sustained interest for the notion of complexity stems, in part, from the strong ties it has to stability [@Landi2018ComSta].
+As such, many authors have looked for clues, in the network structure, as to why the networks do not collapse [@Borrelli2015SelIns; @Staniczenko2013GhoNes; @Gravel2016StaCom;
-@Gravel2016StaCom; @Brose2006AllSca].
-It is, for this reason, a sad fact that this theory does not seem to be widely supported by results on empirical systems [@Jacquet2016NoCom].
+@Brose2006AllSca].
+Yet decades of theoretical refinements on the relationship between complexity and stability had a hard time when rigorously tested on empirical datasets [@Jacquet2016NoCom]; although ecological networks may be complex, our current measures of complexity do not translate into predictions about stability.

-But across a few decades of ecological network studies, *complexity* itself has proven an elusive concept to define in a rigorous way.
+Surprisingly, *complexity* itself has proven an elusive concept to define in a rigorous way.
 It has over time been defined as connectance [@Rozdilsky2001ComCan], as measures of the diversity of species or their interactions [@Landi2018ComSta], or as a combination of species richness and trophic diversity [@Duffy2007FunRol].
-In short, network ecology as a field readily assumes that because we have more information about a system, or because this system has more components, it follows that the system becomes more complex.
-And a diversity of definitions, for a concept that is so central to our quest to understand network stability, decreases the clarity of what complexity means, and what all of these alternative definitions mean.
+In short, network ecology as a field readily assumes that because we have more information about a system, or because this system has more components, or simply because this system can be expressed as a network, it follows that the system is complex.
+But such a diversity of definitions, for a concept that is so central to our quest to understand network stability, decreases the clarity of what complexity means, and what all of these alternative definitions do actually capture.
+This is a common thread in some measures of ecological network structure, as has been discussed at length for the various definitions of nestedness [@Ulrich2009ConSG].

-None of the previously used definitions are formally wrong, in that they do capture an aspect of complexity that ties to the behaviour of the system, *i.e.* its low predictability.
-Yet @Adami2002WhaCom provides a compelling argument for why the complexity of the behaviour does not necessarily reflect the complexity of the system; in fact, one would be very hard pressed to think of a more simple system than the logistic map used by @May1976SimMat to illustrate how readily complexity of behaviour emerges.
+None of the previous definitions of complexity are formally wrong, in that they do capture an aspect of complexity that ultimately ties to the behaviour of the system, *i.e.* its low predictability over time.
+Yet @Adami2002WhaCom provides a compelling argument for why the complexity of the behaviour does not necessarily reflects the complexity of the system; in fact, one would be very hard pressed to think of a more simple system than the logistic map used by @May1976SimMat to illustrate how easily complexity of behaviour emerges.
 Rather than yielding to the easy assumption that a system will be complex because it has many parts, or because it exhibits a complex behaviour, @Adami2002WhaCom suggests that we focus on measuring "physical complexity", *i.e.* the amount of information required to encode the system, and how much signal this information contains.
+Complex systems, in this perspective, are those who cannot easily be compressed - and this is a notion we can explore for the structure of ecological networks.

 Ecological networks are primarily represented by their adjacency matrices, *i.e.* a matrix in which every entry represents a pair of species, which can